Kate Davies

 – Excerpt from the Haudenosaunee Thanksgiving Address.

-I have learned a lot about gratitude from Native American cultures, such as the Haudenosaunee, because for almost a decade I worked on a project to assess the health effects of environmental contaminants on First Nations communities in the Canadian Great Lakes basin.
-Their widespread practice of starting every group activity by offering gratitude for the gifts of life impressed me very deeply because it made me slow down and appreciate life.
+I have learned a lot about gratitude from Native American cultures, such as the Haudenosaunee who have lands on the US and Canadian sides of the Great Lakes Basin.
+For almost a decade I worked on a project to assess the health effects of environmental contaminants on First Nations communities in the Canadian Great Lakes basin.
+The Haudenosaunee's widespread practice of starting every group activity by offering gratitude for the gifts of life impressed me very deeply because it made me slow down and appreciate life.

 Sadly, gratitude seems to be playing a decreasing role in western culture.
 Even the time-honored traditions of sending thank you notes and offering appreciation for a meal seem to be disappearing.
 And to my horror, a few years ago, advertisers started promoting the Thanksgiving Holiday as the ThanksGetting Holiday.
 Thankfully (pun intended), a strong public backlash seems to have put an end to this.